New Mexico State Aggies football statistical leaders

 The New Mexico State Aggies football statistical leaders are individual statistical leaders of the New Mexico State Aggies football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Aggies represent New Mexico State University in the NCAA's Sun Belt Conference.
+The Aggies represent New Mexico State University in the NCAA Division I FBS Conference USA (CUSA).

 Although New Mexico State began competing in intercollegiate football in 1894, the school's official record book considers the "modern era" to have begun in 1954.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: